Song Registration

 Organization Admins initiate the registration process:

-The song is created and you can now add additional details.
+The song is created in Draft status and you can now add additional details.

 Step 2: Add Collaborators and Ownership